carloscituc/GildedRose/README.md

 # Refactored code as part of the CodelyTV SOLID course
 Hello, I'm Carlos Cituc, I have carried out the refactoring of the GildedRose Kata as part of the CodelyTV SOLID course.
-CodelyTV community, my desire is to continue learning and improving, so feel free to give me feedback.
+<br />CodelyTV community, my desire is to continue learning and improving,
+so feel free to give me feedback.

 # Gilded Rose Refactoring Kata (Instructions)